 They say that wood is the fuel that warms you twice: once when you cut it and stack it and once more when you burn it.
 Heating with wood will be more convenient when planned in three stages: long-term drying, easy undercover storage near the door, and a one-day supply next to the stove.

 Wood stoves must be chimney vented.
 Installing a new wood stove will require connecting to an existing chimney or adding an exterior metalbestos chimney.
 See your local building codes for construction details when venting through walls, floors, or the roof.

-Inside, at the stove location, beware of the need for clearances from combustable surfaces, the hearth extension at the front of the stove, and proper heat shields.
-Your particular installation details will be dictated by the stove manufacturer’s specs and local/national building and fire codes.
+Inside at the stove location, beware of the need for clearances from combustible surfaces, the hearth extension at the front of the stove, and proper heat shields.
+Your particular installation details will be dictated by the stove manufacturer’s specifications and local/national building and fire codes.

-A wood stove is great if you are going to be around to enjoy the fire and don’t mind feeding and stoking.
-Follow best practices for burning wood that has been properly dried and seasoned in order to minimize creosote and burn clean.
-If reducing pollution is the primary driver of your decision keep in mind that pellet stoves heat cleaner than wood stoves.
+A wood stove is great if you’re going to be around to enjoy the fire and don’t mind feeding and stoking.
+Follow best practices for burning wood that has been properly dried and seasoned in order to minimize creosote, ash buildup, and pollution.
+If reducing pollution is the primary driver of your decision, keep in mind that pellet stoves heat cleaner than wood stoves.